cdisdero/CRDKeychain/README.md

 - [License](#license)

 ## Overview
 I recently had a need to create a way to access the macOS and iOS keychain from within a Swift-based app I was developing.
-Although there are several extensive libraries out there for this very purpose, I found that they were pretty complex and involved a lot of code.
-I needed something that was small and compact and easy to add to any project.
-I decided to create my own as a framework that will work in both macOS and iOS projects.
+Although there are several comprehensive libraries out there for this very purpose, I found that they were fairly complex and involved a lot of code.
+I needed something that was small and compact and easy to add to any project, just by dropping in a few files.
+I decided to create my own as a cocoa framework and cocoapod that will work in both macOS and iOS Swift-based projects.

 ## Requirements
 - iOS 9.0+ / macOS 10.11+